 As the planes turned towards Parliament House, Ewen’s plane stayed out as if giving way to the others.
 It started to swoop sideways and appeared to suddenly stop in the air and then nose-dive at a frightening speed to the ground.
 There are varying reports of where the dive started.
 Some say it started from around 500 feet others say from 1000, 1200 or 1500 feet.
 The most reliable witness is Flying Officer Sidney James Moir who was flying behind Ewen with the benefit of his altimeter.
 He said they were at an altitude of just over 1000 feet.

 The plane crashed on Corkhill, a small rise visible from the front of Parliament House and 600 to 1000 yards (914.4 metres) away, in the vicinity of where the National Library and Reconciliation Place are today.
 A history researcher in Canberra using both modern technology and historical maps has located the scene of the crash with a great deal of accuracy.
-The exact location will be revealed on a heritage walk in Canberra in late July.
+The exact location will be revealed on a National Trust (ACT) heritage walk in Canberra in April 2022.

 When the plane came hurtling down there were fears for a moment that it would hit the YWCA tent in the camping ground but it missed by 50 yards crashing deep into the ground and sending up a cloud of dust and a sheet of blue flame.
 Nearby campers fled away in terror.